SmileiPIC/TP-M2-GI/README.md

 # TP-M2-GI
-Numerical practical for the Master M2 - Grands Instruments.
+Numerical practical (Travaux Pratiques, or TP) for the Master M2 - Grands Instruments.

 The case study, simulated with the Particle in Cell (PIC) code Smilei, is a set-up of laser-plasma acceleration with external injection of a relativistic electron bunch.
 At first, only the propagation of an intense laser pulse in vacuum is simulated.
 Afterwards, the plasma is added, to study the generation of plasma waves.
 Finally, a relativistic electron bunch is added and injected in the plasma wave, to be accelerated.